Pag-IBIG Housing Loan Application: A New Homeowner Shares What The Process Is Like14 min read

 - Bracket B

 For applicants with a gross monthly income of ₱17,000 and below.
 They can borrow a maximum loan amount of ₱750,000, payable for up to ten (10) years.

 Who are eligible to apply for a Pag-IBIG housing loan?

-Before starting your loan with Pag-IBIG housing, let’s identify first who are the qualified borrowers for housing loan application:
+Before starting your loan with Pag-IBIG housing, let’s identify who are the qualified borrowers for a housing loan application:

-- In case the Pag-IBIG member does not have the required number of monthly contributions, he/she will be allowed for the housing loan application provided that they have been contributing to Pag-IBIG Fund for at least 12 months.
+- In case the Pag-IBIG member does not have the required number of monthly contributions, he/she will be allowed to make a housing loan application provided that they have been contributing to Pag-IBIG Fund for at least 12 months.
 Being a contributing member for at least one year will allow them to make a lumpsum payment to meet the required contribution rate.